OCBC vs DBS vs UOB Singapore's Leading Bank Stocks for 2025

 NIM and LoansOCBCDBSUOB

-Loan growth trends in 1Q 2025 showed clear divergence among the three major Singapore banks.
-OCBC delivered the strongest expansion at 7.0% year-on-year, fuelled by growth in residential mortgages and corporate lending across key industries like transport and communications.
-UOB followed closely with 6.0% growth, supported by robust regional lending activity across ASEAN.
-DBS, meanwhile, registered a more modest 2.0% increase in customer loans, signalling a more measured approach to loan book expansion amid a cautious economic outlook.
+Loan growth trends in 1H 2025 showed clear divergence among the three major Singapore banks.
+OCBC delivered the strongest expansion at 9.0% year-on-year, fuelled by growth in residential mortgages and corporate lending across key industries like transport and communications.
+UOB followed with 4.0% growth, supported by robust regional lending activity across ASEAN.
+DBS, meanwhile, registered a more modest 3.0% increase in customer loans, signalling a more measured approach to loan book expansion amid a cautious economic outlook.

 In terms of net interest margins (NIM), DBS proved the most resilient.
-Its NIM stood at 2.12%, down just 2 basis points (bps) from 1Q 2024 and 3 bps from the previous quarter.
-OCBC, while still posting the highest NIM at 2.04%, faced the steepest compression, with a 23 bps year-on-year drop and an 11 bps sequential decline—largely due to declining asset yields in a softening interest rate environment.
-UOB’s NIM came in at 2.00%, flat quarter-on-quarter but down 2 bps year-on-year from 2.02% in 1Q 2024.
+Its NIM stood at 2.08%, down just 5 basis points (bps) from 1H 2024 and 6 bps from the previous half-year.
+OCBC, is in the middle with its NIM at 1.98%, faced the steepest compression, with an 11 bps year-on-year drop and a 5 bps sequential decline—largely due to declining asset yields in a softening interest rate environment.
+UOB’s NIM came in at 1.98%, down 7 bps half-on-half and down 8 bps year-on-year from 2.03% in 1H 2024.

 This data underscores DBS’s margin strength, with disciplined balance sheet management helping to buffer against the effects of peaking interest rates.
 UOB’s stable margin performance shows sound liability management despite a slight decline, while OCBC’s sharp NIM erosion may weigh on future interest income, though strong loan growth could partially offset this pressure over time.